 No. The people working with you might change and your plan might change too.
-When this happens, your worker has to talk to you about sharing information again.
+This means your worker has to talk to you about sharing information again.

-Data Protection:
+Data Protection Act:

 This Law says how information about you is kept.
 You have a right to see what information is being kept about you.